KSanders7070/vSTARS_MSAW_CREATOR/README.md

 **USERS:**
-This Batch File only works for USA Airports
+This Batch File only works for USA Airports.
 It takes around 18min to complete an airport depending on your internet connection along with the MyFSim.com server load.